Country Overview For Cuba

 The average daily relative humidity for March is around 72%.

 The Heat Index is a measure of how hot it feels when relative humidity is added to actual air temperature.
 From this a comfort level is calculated providing categories on how heat conditions might adversely affect someone.

 Comfort Levels: Given average maximum temperatures and humidity levels caution is advised.
 Fatigue is possible with prolonged exposure and/or physical activity for those in high risk groups of possible heat disorders (see heat index for more information).

 The average monthly amount of precipitation has been recorded at around 4 mm, that's 0 inches.
 Throughout the month you can expect to see rain or drizzle falling on 5 days of the month.

 Estimated Hours of Sunshine per Day

-On average the month of October is not affected by foggy conditions.
+On average the month of March is affected by foggy conditions on 2 days.